tinyvision-ai-inc/Vision-FPGA-SoM/README.md

 - Supports the Lattice [SensAI](https://www.latticesemi.com/sensAI) toolchain using Tensorflow/Caffe/Keras for model development, quantization and mapping to the SensAI Neural Network engines.
   - Single and 8-bit neural networks
   - Models provided for face and human presence detection, gestures
-  - Performance of TBD fps for inferencing at TBD mW
+  - Performance of >30 fps for inferencing at <15 mW
+- [Developer kit](./SoM/SoM_devkit_details.png) enables fast prototyping of complete end applications with an on-board Wifi/BLE module, various connectors, Lipoly charger etc.

 For more details, please see the [Datasheet](./Sensor_FPGA_SoM_data_sheet_2.0.pdf) and [SoM specification](SoM/README.md).

 Modules and developer kits are available at the tinyVision.ai [store](https://tinyvision.ai/collections/frontpage).
+Please contact us for questions about the module at: <sales.at.tinyvision.ai> .